Glimmers of hope seen at talks as Russia's onslaught goes on - NewsBreak

 Ukrainian President Volodymyr Zelenskyy, meanwhile, went before the U.S. Congress via video and, invoking Pearl Harbor and 9/11, pleaded with America for more weapons and tougher sanctions against Russia, saying: " We need you right now."

-U.S. President Joe Biden later announced the United States is sending an additional $800 million in military aid to Ukraine, including more anti-aircraft and anti-tank weapons and drones.
+U.S. President Joe Biden called Vladimir Putin a “war criminal" in his sharpest condemnation of the Russian leader since the invasion began.
+Biden also announced the U.S. is sending an additional $800 million in military aid to Ukraine, including more anti-aircraft and anti-tank weapons and drones.

 International pressure against the Kremlin mounted and its isolation deepened as the International Court of Justice, also known as the World Court, ordered Russia to stop attacking Ukraine, though there was little hope it would comply.
 Also, the 47-nation Council of Europe, the continent's foremost human rights body, expelled Russia.